halmasieh/bikesharing/README.md

-we see that, people born in about 1890 and 1970 hav ethe highest average trip, respectively.
+we see that, people born in about 1890 and 1970 have the highest average trip, respectively.

 v) **Bike Utilization**: As shown in the circle graph,